natcap/invest.users-guide/source/croppollination.rst

  e. *n_[SUBSTRATE]* (float in the range [0.0, 1.0]): the nesting substrate suitability for the farm for the given substrate.
 Substrates must match one-for-one the substrates provided in the guild table.

- f. *p_dep* (float in the range [0.0, 1.0]): the proportion of crop dependant on pollinators.
+ f. *p_dep* (float in the range [0.0, 1.0]): the proportion of crop dependent on pollinators.
 See the "pollinator_dependence" csv file distributed with the model for estimates for common crops based on Klein et al. (2007).

  g. *p_managed* (float in the range [0.0, 1.0]): the proportion of pollination required on the farm provided by managed pollinators.
-This can be estamated as the proportion of the recommended hive density or stocking rate.
+This can be estimated as the proportion of the recommended hive density or stocking rate.
 See Delaplane & Mayer (2000) for recommended stocking rates in the United States.
 Agricultural extension offices are also a good source of this information.

 .. primer